National Bank Direct Brokerage Review 2026

 Who is National Bank Direct Brokerage Best For?

-If you are looking for the absolute best all around brokerage in Canada, take a look at our top pick, Qtrade.
-In our Qtrade review, we’ll explain why we choose them over NBDB and other online brokers.
+If you’re looking for the best all-around brokerage in Canada, consider our top pick, Qtrade.
+In our Qtrade review, we explain why it stands out compared to NBDB and other online brokers.

 worst customer service… extremely rude to clients.. not sure how they manage to survive all these years..